-2020 is a year that few school staff will forget.
-There have been unforeseen challenges, fast-tracked technologies and new pressures to contend with.
-As we bid farewell to this complex year, it’s a good time for teachers and educators to consider their professional goals and personal habits for 2021.
+2020 was a year that few school staff will forget.
+There were unforeseen challenges, fast-tracked technologies and new pressures to contend with.
+Now we’ve finally said farewell to such a complex year, it’s the right time for teachers and educators to consider their professional goals and personal habits.

-Whilst every teacher and educator will feel differently going into the new year, there are some common themes that have emerged from our annual State of Technology in Education report.
+Whilst every teacher and educator will feel differently at the start of a new year, there are some common themes that have emerged from our annual State of Technology in Education report.

-Will any of the trends appear on your list of New Year’s resolutions?
+Did any of these trends appear on your list of New Year’s resolutions?

 1. Audit your admin processes